EngineHub/WorldGuardDocs/source/regions/priorities.rst

 Every region defaults to a priority of 0, but it can be adjusted to be positive or negative.
 Higher numbers imply higher priorities.
 The valid range of priorities is -2147483648 to 2147483647, inclusive, but you will probably use more reasonable numbers like -2, 10, 15, or 100.

 * In terms of membership and who can build: When a certain location has overlapping regions, only the regions of the highest priority are considered.
-* In terms of :doc:`region flags <flags>`, the highest priority region with the flag defined is used.
+* In terms of :doc:`region flags <flags>`, the highest priority region with the flag defined (for the subject's associated region group) is used.

 Priorities can be set with ``/rg setpriority``::